amarokdevs/KaliGPT/README.md

 Let me cook 👨🏻‍🍳

 when ever kali gpt officialy release we will try to make it for all linux os

+WE ARE RE-STARTED THE DEVELOPMENT AGAIN PROJECT AGIN